Skip to content

 ‘Getting to know you’

 At the beginning of a new term or year, help children get to know one another by hosting a ‘getting to know you session.’
-Children can take it in turns to introduce themselves to the class, say their favourite things they have been doing over the holidays, and if they have any pets, hobbies or interests.
+Children can take it in turns to introduce themselves to the class, say their favourite things, what they have been doing over the holidays, and if they have any pets, hobbies or interests.
 This is useful for teachers to know too as they can then use this information to encourage conversations between well-matched pupils later.

 children getting to know each other